axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-16-RADICAL COMPANIES for the Impatient.markdown

  <p> With that in mind, we came up with what we think are the most basic foundations to support our coming together to share work and wealth.</p>

  <h2>Easy-to-Remember Foundation for a <span style="font-size:smaller; ">RADICAL</span> Company</h2>
  <p>In the RADICAL world, a company is what we call a group of people who come together to build something bigger than themselves.
-In fact, the word "company" come from the Latin prefix <em>con-</em>, meaning together, and <em>pan</em>, meaning bread: people who break bread together.</p>
+In fact, the word "company" comes from the Latin prefix <em>con-</em>, meaning together, and <em>pan</em>, meaning bread: people who break bread together.</p>
  <p>Every company is different because the people who embody it are different, and every company must find its own way.
 What fundamentally makes a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> company different from a <SPAN STYLE="FONT-SIZE: SMALLER; ">FIAT</SPAN> business is that it starts from a simple foundation of interdependence,</p>
  <table align="center">
   <tr>